Preparing Your Child for Kindergarten

 Have your child help you sort items according to color, size, and shape (laundry,

 blocks, silverware, toys, and other household items work well).Teach your child to make various patterns (red, blue, red, blue).
-Garage sale dot
+Garage sale dotstickers or craft pom-poms are great for this purpose.

 Practice counting aloud to 20 while driving in the car.